 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses alternative marriage records for when you can’t find your ancestor’s marriage license.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Let’s face it, sometimes we aren’t lucky enough to find a marriage record for an ancestor.
 There can be numerous reasons for this.
 Maybe the record just doesn’t exist, or it was destroyed during a war or natural disaster.
 Perhaps there are privacy restrictions that won’t allow you to order it.
 So, what do you do next?